gsimon75-cloud/gcd_lb_demo/README.md

 ## Overview

-This project aims to demonstrate how to set up an infrastructure for a small web application that has multiple http frontends (with load-balancing and auto-scaling), and a single database backend.
+This project aims to demonstrate how to set up an infrastructure for a small web application that has multiple http webservers (with load-balancing and auto-scaling), and a single database backend.

 Although it is not that difficult to build this via the GUI, the secondary goal is to accomplish all this in an automated manner, so this whole infrastructure shall be replicable easily and without human interaction.